gI0baI/fast-flags/README.md

 ```

 ### Display FPS
-Displays your FPS without pressing [shift+f5] and showing other details with the expense of not being able to toggle it
+Displays your FPS without pressing [shift+f5] and showing other details with the expense of not being able to toggle it.

 ```json
 "FFlagDebugDisplayFPS": true
 ```

 ### Exclusive Fullscreen
-Allows you to enter exclusive fullscreen mode by pressing [alt+enter]; significantly improves performance, lowers input latency, with the expense of screen tearing
+Allows you to enter exclusive fullscreen mode by pressing [alt+enter]; significantly improves performance, lowers input latency, with the expense of screen tearing.

 > [!NOTE]
 > V-sync will be disabled upon entering exclusive fullscreen.